Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 DiNardo claims that besides being aloft, cognitively alert, attentive, and somewhat primal, this giant breed is also strong-willed and extremely possessive.

-You should be informed that if you maintain a Tibetan mastiff in your house, it could not welcome guests.
+You should be informed that if you maintain a Tibetan mastiff in your house, it cannot welcome guests.

 But when with family members, it will be calm and kind.
 One of the most costly dog breeds is the Tibetan mastiff.